 Our Church Community

-Revd William O'Connell currently joins us in school on a Wednesday morning, working with children across the two classes.
+Sadly Revd William O'Connell retired on January 1st 2021 and no longer joins us in school on a Wednesday morning.

 The mind is not a vessel to be filled, but a fire to be ignited - Plutarch

 We are very lucky to have Beavers/Cubs and Scout groups running at the neighbouring village of Wanborough.
 If you are interested in your child attending please contact click here to go to the online form.

 The nursery is situated in a scenic three acre plot which includes a large roaming garden and a forested area.
 The children here follow the early years curriculum (EYFS).
 Alfresco provides exciting childcare experiences, encouraging empathy with and respect for the natural world of animals, plants and bugs as well as other children, teachers and the wider world.